prathameshpatil8933/JAVA-DSA-Roadmap/README.md

 # JAVA-DSA-Roadmap
 # 💻 Java DSA Roadmap – 2025 🚀

 Welcome!
-This repository is my structured journey toward mastering **Data Structures and Algorithms in Java**, as part of my preparation for **product-based companies offering ₹15+ LPA** (like CRED, Juspay, Zolve, etc).
+This repository documents my structured journey to master Data Structures and Algorithms (DSA) in Java, with a focus on deep problem-solving skills, pattern recognition, and interview readiness for top product-based companies.

 ---